Inductive reasoning: Causal inference

-A causal inference draws a conclusion about a causal connection based on the conditions of the occurrence of an effect.
+A causal inference draws a conclusion about a possible or probable causal connection based on the conditions of the occurrence of an effect.
 Premises about the correlation of two things can indicate a causal relationship between them, but additional factors must be confirmed to establish the exact form of the causal relationship.

 Methods

-The two principal methods used to reach inductive conclusions are enumerative induction and eliminative induction.
+The two principal methods used to reach inductive generalizations are enumerative induction and eliminative induction.

 Enumerative induction

-Enumerative induction is an inductive method in which a conclusion is constructed based on the number of instances that support it.
+Enumerative induction is an inductive method in which a generalization is constructed based on the number of instances that support it.
 The more supporting instances, the stronger the conclusion.

-The most basic form of enumerative induction reasons from particular instances to all instances, and is thus an unrestricted generalization.
-If one observes 100 swans, and all 100 were white, one might infer a universal categorical proposition of the form All swans are white.
+The most basic form of enumerative induction reasons from particular instances to all instances and is thus an unrestricted generalization.
+If one observes 100 swans, and all 100 were white, one might infer a probable universal categorical proposition of the form All swans are white.
 As this reasoning form's premises, even if true, do not entail the conclusion's truth, this is a form of inductive inference.
 The conclusion might be true, and might be thought probably true, yet it can be false.
 Questions regarding the justification and form of enumerative inductions have been central in philosophy of science, as enumerative induction has a pivotal role in the traditional model of the scientific method.